snsn3/docx_summarizer/README.md

 This code performs text summarization using the BART (Bidirectional and Auto-Regressive Transformers) model.
 It takes a long text document in a Word file format (.docx), processes the content, generates a summary using the BART model, and then saves the summary to a new Word file.
 Quick explanation below.

 # Mostly useful for: Creating abstracts for academic papers
 Creates nice and very acurate abstracts for academic papers by reading from the intro to conclusion.
+The model will take the most representative part of your text.
+You can iterate through the desired length of the document summary (example given here is 200 words, which is standard length for journal paper abstracts)

 # Import necessary libraries